Why Do You Keep Blogging?

 The truth of the matter is, that while there may be some money to be made in blogging, the “big” money is usually reserved for the top 1% of bloggers (sound familiar??), while the rest plug along with small payouts either in ad sense dollars or products given in exchange for reviews.
 Personally, I have a couple of ads on my site but in no way do I aspire to monetize my site.
 A few times a month, I’m approached by brands who ask me to review and promote their products and if it fits our life, I usually agree with the understanding that I am objective in my reviews.
 I created this site over 8 years ago to mark events in my family’s life and I’m perfectly happy with that.

-Esteemed colleague, Shelly Kramer had an amazing post this week about the break down of what (mom) bloggers actually make and how brands should work with us.
+Esteemed colleague, Shelly Kramer had an amazing post about the break down of what (mom) bloggers actually make and how brands should work with us.
 I highly recommend you read it if you’re a blogger of any type… “mom” or not.

 But this post is not about the monetary value of blogging.
 It’s about that rare moment when you realize all the time you spend writing is actually worth more than any blog paycheck you could ever get.
 It’s the unexpected email that you find in your in-box from some unknown person in another part of the country who tells you how much your site means to them.
 How it helps them get thru their day and is their primary source of a sliver of happiness.

 I received such an email this evening from one the readers of Ten to Twenty Parenting.
 Of course, I’m not going to reveal her name but this was the text of her email:

 I am a single mother of four… ages 10,12,14,16.
 I divorced their

 father in February 2011 and then he passed away suddenly of a heart